A "sane" quilter for many years shows her steps into the world of crazy quilting and a glimpse of her daily life..

 On CQForNewbies I told the story of this quilt, it is handsewn and handquilted and took me 5 years to make.

-I love making quilts from second hand fabrics of traditional Dutch dresses, especially from costumes from Staphorst and Spakenburg, which I like most.
+First I have to explain that I love making quilts from second hand fabrics of traditional Dutch dresses, especially from costumes from Staphorst and Spakenburg, which I like most.
 Staphorst is one of the most religious towns in the Netherlands with a lot of people attending Calvinist church.
 It is situated in the province Drenthe, has about 15.000 inhabitants and is famous for people wearing traditional dresses.
 It is forbidden to take fotographs of Staphorst inhabitants without their permission.
 On the site of the museum of Staphorst

 you can see pictures of people wearing the costumes when you click on "foto's", then click on "museumboerderij".

-is made from a heavy satin and decorated with "Staphorster stipwerk".
+There are still about 600 women and 6 men who wear the traditional costume.
+A daily dress is different from a Sunday dress.
+On a weekday they wear a "kraplap" (upper part of costume) made of cotton or viscose, on Sunday the kraplap is made from a heavy satin and decorated with "Staphorster stipwerk".
 This is made by nails stuck in corks and then tipped in paint.
 In early days it was made with a paint with lead in it, which is forbidden now.
 On the pictures you can see a cap and a close up of it and another close up of stipwerk on another piece of satin.
 Every stipwerk painter made his own patterns.

 The Sunday kraplap is different if people are in heavy mourning (when a parent or husband has died),then it is in black and white as shown on the last picture.
 When in light mourning more colours, mostly blue and green are added to the kraplap, I show you a picture of that next time, also I will tell more about why I used the black, blue and green fabrics and the making of the quilt.